infinity-technical/platform-engineering/README.md

     DISTRIB_DESCRIPTION="Ubuntu 12.04.5 LTS"

 so this is a long term support version of Ubuntu, Precise Pangolin, from 2012

+A test machine has been set up with VirtualBox using the Precise Pangolin ISO from Ubuntu to test bootstrapping and develop the state management solution.

 ### 5.08 Confirm which processes are listening to the open ports